-The Preventive Family Team Meeting (PFTM) process is focused on the family and their team creating a plan to get the family’s needs met and to ensure safety for all family members.
-Teams consist of invididuals agreed upon by the family, including both natural and professional supports.
+The Family Support Meeting (FSM) process is focused on the family and their team creating a plan to get the family’s needs met and to ensure safety for all family members.
+Teams consist of individuals agreed upon by the family, including both natural and professional supports.
 CPPC partners hold to the principle of "nothing about us, without us."
-In other words, PFTMs cannot occur without the family present.
+In other words, FSMs cannot occur without the family present.
 In fact, families are in the driver's seat and lead the decision-making process.

-To learn more, check out our PFTM Info Sheet!
+To learn more, check out one of our FSM Info Sheets!

-The goal of every PFTM is to leave with a plan of action to resolve a family's complex need.
+The goal of every FSM is to leave with a plan of action to resolve a family's complex need.

 Family Voice: families and children's voices need to be heard.
 All planning and decision-making is grounded in the family's perspective.